Kyle Schmid: Personal life

-Kyle and his now wife Caity Lotz announced their relationship on the 4 July 2021 through an instagram post, the two were set up by friends in late 2020.
+Kyle and his now wife Caity Lotz announced their relationship on the July 4, 2021 through an Instagram post, the two were set up by friends in late 2020.
 In May 2022, via his Instagram profile, Schmid announced that he and Caity were engaged.
 The two married in 2023 in a ceremony in Colombia.
 In September 2024, they announced the birth of their daughter.
+And In February 2026, Lotz announced on her Instagram that they welcomed their son.